154th NEW YORK VOLUNTEER INFANTRY

 In May, 1863 the unit suffered severely in the disaster which befell that army at Chancellorsville, VA.
-In July, it again suffered severely in the first and second day’s fighting at Gettysburg, PA.
+In July, it was again "roughed up" during the first and second day’s fighting at Gettysburg, PA.
 The 154th concluded the year in the western theater where it saw action at Wauhatchie and Missionary Ridge, TN.

 1864 found the 154th still in the west fighting from Chattanooga, TN to Atlanta, GA.
 It concluded its combat career by marching northward with Union Gen. William T. Sherman during the Carolinas campaign.
 After participating in the May, 1865 Grand Review in Washington, D.C., the regiment was mustered out of service.